RespiraWorks/Ventilator/.github/ISSUE_TEMPLATE/task.md

 Please take the time to describe the problem in detail, so that other contributors can pick it up and implement or declare it done/obsolete in case if was completed out of band.

+**When to create Feature request or Task?**

+Feature request is like a User Story.
+Task represents work that needs to be done.
+(Sub-)task would be underneath a Feature request (Story) which in our case (R&D) might just stand in the way.

+Task can include non-code and most likely will i.e. study/investigate X , do a PoC of Y (pseudo-code?) , get more info about something (+writing a documentation is a task)

 **What has to be done**
 Describe what has to be done, ideally in declarative form - what does success look like.